elliesch/bedfinder/README.md

 # rf_bedform_mapping
-All the random forests for all the bedrooms!!
+All the random forests for all the bedforms!!